The Baltic Branch of the Pushkin State Museum of Fine Arts (NCCA-Kaliningrad)

 ,,

-is not only to describe combinations of objects,
+The aim of the project is not only to describe combinations of objects, but to draw attention to the connections and breaks between them.

 We also made special equipment for our project: portable devices that are attached to the trees of the Dancing Forest.
 They form a single system with an autonomous real-time data transmission module.